 Conscientiousness is the tendency to show self-discipline, act dutifully, and aim for achievement.

-Conscientiousness is an overall tendency to be persistent, organized, and responsible for work or work performance.
 With good reason, people who score high on this dimension tend to demonstrate the highest levels of achievement in their jobs.

 Conscientiousness is also the ability to pay attention to details and follow directions.